bswap-eng/ethereum-package/README.md

 ![Run of the Ethereum Network Package](run.gif)

 This is a [Kurtosis][kurtosis-repo] package that will spin up a private Ethereum testnet over Docker or Kubernetes with multi-client support, Flashbot's `mev-boost` infrastructure for PBS-related testing/validation, and other useful network tools (transaction spammer, monitoring tools, etc).
+Additionally this package includes BlockSwap's `mev-plus` infrastructure also available for PBS-related testing/validation as well as many other on-chain and of-chain composable sidecar ecosystems for validator applications.
 Kurtosis packages are entirely reproducible and composable, so this will work the same way over Docker or Kubernetes, in the cloud or locally on your machine.

 Specifically, this [package][package-reference] will: